KaykyDeSouzaDias/Huelax/README.md

 <h2>Stay tuned!
 Huelax is evolving...</h2>

-Huelax officially launched as version 1.0.0 on 15th of September 2024, however a lot of new features are coming up.
+Huelax officially launched as version 1.0.0 on 22th of May 2024, however a lot of new features are coming up.
 Wait for updates on the app, watch out for updates in this repository or follow me on my social medias to be notified for future updates:

 ![GIF_StayTuned_Mood-Fi](https://user-images.githubusercontent.com/59856984/160283875-4fba3451-ee55-482d-bb35-b676410886b3.gif)